variantstudios/greeleydowntown.com/_signature_events/blarney-block.md

 ---
 title: Blarney on the Block & 1st National Bank Blarney Parade
 description: >-
-  Saturday, March 16th

   Enjoy a St. Patrick's Day celebration with "small-town" family -friendly fun on the Saturday on or before St. Patrick's Day!
 The event starts at 2 pm with Irish Step Dancing followed by our annual "1st National Bank Blarney Parade" at 2:30.
 Everyone can join!
+Saturday, March 16th.
 image_path: /assets/images/signature-events/blarney-on-the-block-greeley.png
 header_image_path: /FNB1.jpg
 weight_number: 1